Sonali958/RISC-V-FPGA-IP-Development-Internship/Task3/README.md

 ## 4. Where would a new FPGA IP block logically integrate in this system?

-A new FPGA IP block would be integrated as a memory-mapped peripheral connected to the system bus.
+A new FPGA IP block would be integrated as a memory mapped peripheral connected to the system bus.

 The RISC-V processor would communicate with this IP block through dedicated address locations by performing the read and write operations.